Before discussing the best tricks to secure your WordPress website, we need to think about why everyone talks about the WordPress security checklist?

 You may also like to read:

-1. Keep Your WordPress Version and Plugins Up to Date
+1. Keep Your WordPress Version & Plugins Up to Date

-Fortunately, we were able to use the GUI to automate things like automatic updates for themes and plugins and WordPress itself, thanks to a recent update in a major release of WordPress.
+Fortunately, thanks to a recent update in a major release of WordPress, we could use the GUI to automate things like automatic updates for themes and plugins and WordPress itself.
 Previously, you had to be somewhat tech-savvy and manually edit your wp-config.php file to add some lines of code to enable these features.

 Basic Process: This is the easiest and most popular method for updating individual plugins.
 Just follow these steps, and you will be good to go.